benschrauwen/terraform-simulator/README.md

 - Methane / Sabatier
 - Methanol

-### Exploratory scaffolds in the UI
+### Exploratory routes with rough economics

+- MTG (`methanol -> gasoline-range hydrocarbons`)
 - CO2 -> CO
 - Ammonia
-- Coke / graphite / graphene
+- Specialty Electrocarbon
+- Lime
-- Cement / lime
+- Cement
 - Steel
 - Silicon
 - Aluminum
 - Titanium
 - Desalination

-These exploratory modules are intentionally excluded from ROI and NPV until route-specific assumptions are added.
+These exploratory routes are no longer UI-only scaffolds.
+They now carry rough throughput, CAPEX, O&M, replacement, and revenue assumptions into project economics, but they should still be treated as high-level placeholders rather than validated process designs.

 ## Future Improvements

 The most important next steps are:

-- Replace fallback annual-yield heuristics with imported PV datasets or a proper site-yield workflow.
+- Replace fallback annual-yield heuristics with a stronger site-yield workflow or imported PV datasets.
+- Add explicit hydrogen sales and dedicated hydrogen-first business cases.
-- Extend exploratory modules with route-specific mass balance, CAPEX, OPEX, and replacement logic.
+- Deepen exploratory routes with better feedstock, logistics, thermal-balance, and intermittency assumptions.
-- Improve variable OPEX and maintenance treatment for supported modules.
+- Improve variable OPEX and maintenance treatment for both supported and exploratory modules.
+- Expand financing beyond simple amortizing debt into taxes, depreciation, inflation, and ownership structure.
 - Make policy qualification logic more explicit and jurisdiction-aware.
-- Add automated regression coverage for finance, policy duration, replacement timing, and dispatch-sensitive sizing.

 ## Running Locally